-- For the tax year beginning 6 April 2016 statutory sick pay rate will stay at £88.45 a week.
-The rate remains unchanged because of the low inflation rate to September 2015.
+- For the tax year beginning 6 April 2018 statutory sick pay rate will stay at £92.05 a week.

 - Employers can opt out of SSP if they operate their own scheme (contractual sick pay).
 Payments must be at least equal to what would be received under the statutory provisions.

 - Details of the contractual sick pay scheme must be included in employees' written particulars of employment or employees can be referred to other sources of information such as company handbooks.

 - Employers operating their own arrangements must keep records of qualifying periods of sickness.

 - Decisions on long-term ill-health absentees will have to comply with the Equality Act 2010.

 - Employers are liable for the payment of SSP.
 Any payments are subject to PAYE, National Insurance and any other usual deductions.